pdx-cs-sound/course-notes/03-freq/04-filters.md

 * Normal filter definition / requirement

+* Output signal is "linear"

-* Output signal is a linear function of input signal ("no distortion")
+    * Output of sum is sum of outputs; scaled input produces scaled output

     * Preserves frequencies of input waves